 Quality – Your posts should be free of spelling and grammar errors.
 Too many mistakes of this kind could make your dealership seem unprofessional, uneducated, or lazy to potential car buyers.
 When readers are too distracted by spelling errors, they often stop reading and move their attention to something else.
 You should also be careful not to focus too much on the number of articles your dealership puts out.
 Quality trumps quantity here in a big way.
 Two high-quality posts will help your dealership much more than 10 posts with unoriginal content that is stuffed with keywords and looks like spam to Google.

 Links – Not linking your articles to any other resources can hurt your dealership.
 However, irrelevant and low-quality links won’t help either.
-Before you direct your readers to another article, do your research to make sure that it’s a good idea to associate your dealership with that website.
+Before you direct your readers to another article, do your research to make sure that it’s a good idea to associate your dealership website with that.
 Your posts should have both internal and external links for the most success.
 Internal links give readers a chance to read about related topics from your dealership.
 External links prove that you care more about giving readers the most useful information out there than keeping them on your site.
 Links help inform Google that your article is relevant for readers.

 Promotion – If you’re not promoting your dealership’s blog posts, very few people will ever read it.
 You should be sharing them on social media and through other media channels.
 Social media is exploding, and that means there are an unlimited number of potential car buyers at your fingertips.
 Take advantage of the opportunity by encouraging readers to share, like, retweet, or love your posts.